Indian Food: 85 Actually Authentic & Tasty Dishes

 There will be leftovers for later, so no big deal.

-Or, if you feel a bit embarrassed with that method, then just take a friend or two and agree to eat family style.
+Or, if you feel a bit embarrassed with that method, then just take a friend or two and eat family style.

 This is an experience and you’re expanding your horizons in new types of foods.